Addressing On-The-Job Injuries as an Independent Contractor

 When injured, you don’t have time to wait around.
 When an injury occurs on the job as an independent contractor, the circumstances and resolutions get murkier.

-Seek treatment and put your health first — otherwise, you’re good to no one.
+Seek treatment and put your health first—otherwise, you’re good to no one.
 Do your part and contact your company and insurance company, should you have a policy.

-Gather all your information, and don’t be afraid to dig deeper.
 A consultation with a lawyer never hurts anyone, as does a conversation with those you work for to cultivate better protection policies for those who follow you.

 Picture of Sarah Landrum